ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Preliminaries

 \subsection{Orthogonal Gradient Descent}

-An algorithm called orthogonal gradient descent (OGD)~\cite{farajtabar2020orthogonal} has been recently proposed in the context of machine learning for a different but related problem.
+An algorithm called orthogonal gradient descent (OGD)~\cite{farajtabar2020orthogonal} has been proposed in the context of machine learning for a different but related problem.
 More specifically, \cite{farajtabar2020orthogonal} considers a \emph{continual learning} setting in which tasks $\{T_1, T_2, \dots \}$ arrive sequentially, and each task consists of a set of datapoints.
 Continual learning can be understood as a ``batch'' version of one-pass learning.
-At a high level, when the $i$-th task $T_i$ arrives, OGD updates the parameter to fit new samples from $T_i$ in a way that causes minimal changes to the predictions for previous tasks $\{T_k\}_{k=1}^{i-1}$.
-The gradient of the model on a datapoint $x_j$ with respect to the parameter, $\nabla_w f(x_j;w)$, is the direction in the parameter space that causes the most change to the prediction on that datapoint.
+At a high level, when the $i$-th task $T_i$ arrives, OGD updates the parameter \jdiff{using} new samples from $T_i$ in a way that causes minimal changes to the predictions for previous tasks $\{T_b\}_{b=1}^{i-1}$.
+The gradient of the model $f(x;w)\in\mathbb{R}$ on a datapoint $x_j$ with respect to the parameter, $\nabla_w f(x_j;w)$, is the direction in the parameter space that causes the most change to the prediction on that datapoint.
 Thus, moving orthogonal to this direction, locally, keeps the prediction unchanged, which is the main idea behind OGD.
-More formally, the update direction is computed via projecting the current gradient $g$ of the loss onto the subspace orthogonal to $\mathcal{G}\vcentcolon=\text{span}\{\bigcup_{k=1}^{i-1}\{\nabla_w f(x;w_k)\}_{(x,y)\in T_k}\}$:
+More formally, the update direction is computed via projecting the current \jdiff{gradient}\footnote{\jdiff{To be precise, the update rule in OGD uses $g$ to denote the gradient of the loss, rather than the gradient of the model; however, as long as the former is nonzero, their direction is the same.}} \jdiff{$g$} onto the subspace orthogonal to $\mathcal{G}\vcentcolon=\text{span}\{\bigcup_{b=1}^{i-1}\{\nabla_w f(x;w_b)\}_{(x,y)\in T_b}\}$:

-where $S$ is an orthogonal basis for $\mathcal{G}$ and $\textup{proj}_{v}(u) \vcentcolon= (u^\top v/\norm{v}^2) v = (vv^\top/\norm{v}^2) u$.
+where $S$ is an orthogonal basis for $\mathcal{G}$ and $\textup{proj}_{v}(g) \vcentcolon= (g^\top v/\lVert v \rVert^2) v = (vv^\top/\lVert v \rVert^2) g$.
 The orthogonal basis $S$ is incrementally updated through the Gram-Schmidt procedure.